attila-lendvai/maru/doc/compiler.md

 ## Overview

-Maru, the language, is implemented as an evaluator (an interpreter, a VM).
+Maru, the language, is implemented as an evaluator (aka an interpreter, a VM).
 But Maru is also self-hosting, which means that the implementation language of this evaluator is also Maru, although only a subset of the full language.

-The compiler compiles a list of definitions (an *environment*) to the target language; i.e. to the language of the foundational platform that was chosen to build the Maru VM on top of (e.g. x86 machine code, LLVM, etc).
+The compiler compiles a list of named definitions (an *environment*) to the target language; i.e. to the language of the foundational platform that was chosen to build the Maru VM on top of (e.g. x86 machine code, LLVM, libc, the Linux kernel, etc).

 This subset of Maru is basically a list of the following toplevel definitions (see `compile-definition`):